StephenThink/superthink/content/collections/case_studies/bae-systems-pension-booklets.md

         type: the_problem
         video_choice: Image
         image: work/experience/bae-systems-pension-booklets/BAE-Pensions-20-Experience-Large-927x522.jpg
+        custom_header: ' '
   -
     type: set
     attrs:
-      enabled: false
       values:
-        type: gallery
-  -
-    type: set
-    attrs:
-      values:
         type: the_work
-        intro: 'We are proud to design and oversee the mailing of Pensions Booklets to thousands of BAE Systems’ retired pension scheme members.
-We work to a strict schedule to produce approximately 200,000 copies of various informative newsletters, some of which travel overseas.
-A great deal of work goes into producing each outcome – we relish the scale of the project and the responsibility that comes with it.'
+        intro: 'Trust.
+It''s easy to talk about but hard to get.
+And it''s something we definitely have from our friends at BAE Systems.
+We''ve been overseeing the management and design of Pensions Booklets for thousands of BAE Systems’ retired pension scheme members for years now.
+We work to a strict schedule to deliver over 200,000 copies of informative newsletters, some of which travel all around the world.
+A chunk of work goes into making each one – and we love the scale of the project and the responsibility that comes with it.'
+        custom_header: ' '
   -
     type: set
     attrs: